painteyes/html-css-spotifyweb/README.md

 ## About the project
-Spotify webapp inspired design with responsive layout.
+Spotify-inspired web design with responsive layout.

 ## Technologies
 - HTML